 Being an international student in the United States can be tough.
 First, you need to understand the foreign system you have just gotten yourself into (including the foreign system of credit history) and then proceed to learn how to navigate it without the perks of being a resident or U.S. Citizen.

-Getting simple things like a credit card, a loan, or an apartment can become complicated without a Social Security Number (SSN) – a nine-digit number that is only assigned to U.S. residents and citizens by the U.S. government.
+Getting simple things like a credit card, a loan, or an apartment can become complicated without a Social Security Number (SSN) – a nine-digit number that is only assigned to U.S. residents and citizens by the Social Security Administration (a branch of the U.S. government).

 The government uses this number to keep track of each person’s earnings and years of work.
 As an international student, you aren’t given an SSN, which can be a problem when you want to get a credit card.
 We are going to go over how you can overcome this barrier and get the credit card you need in the United States.